Veterinary aid-in-dying at home during Covid-19

 My goal has always been to provide the most gentle, loving, supported death possible, and to allow pets to remain in their safe space while also preserving their connection to the people they trust most in the world.
 We can stay true to that goal while still doing our part to limit the spread of the coronavirus, if we come up with a workable plan ahead of time together.

 All appointments will need to be outside – possibly in your backyard, on a porch, or in an uncluttered garage.
-Luckily it is summertime.
-Still it is important to consider whether this is a safe and comfortable option for your pet and your family.
+It is important to consider whether this is a safe and comfortable option for your pet and your family.
 This might not be a good option for an indoor cat if they are likely to try to run away and hide.
 Is there any shade where your pet would be comfortable away from the hot sun, or a canopy that would allow shelter from rain?
 Is there enough privacy for your family?

 I will need you to partner with me to maintain a minimum 6 foot distance between us.
 We can do this if at times I step away to give you time beside your pet, and if at other times you step away so I can work beside your pet.
 There may be a brief moment when we both need to be beside your pet at the same time, and for that moment we will both need to wear masks.
 Once I step back you can remove your mask and your pet will again be able to see your familiar face.